-Line 52 - Enter the average value of real property owned within New York State and everywhere which is used in connection with interstate and/or foreign transmission services.
-Average value means the cost of real property without allowance for depreciation or amortization.
-Average value is computed quarterly, but you may use a more frequent basis such as monthly, weekly or daily.
+Line 50 - Enter the average value of real property you owned and used in connection with interstate or foreign transmission services.
+In column 1, enter the average value of property physically located in New York.
+In column 2, enter the average value of all property wherever located.
+Average value is the cost of real property without allowance for depreciation or amortization.
+It is generally computed on a quarterly basis, but you may use a more frequent basis such as monthly, weekly or daily.
 The same method of valuation must be used with respect to real property within New York State and everywhere.
-Real property shall be determined to be located within New York State if it is physically situated or located in New York State.

-Line 53 - Enter the average value of real property rented to the taxpayer within New York State and everywhere which is used in connection with interstate and/or foreign transmission services.
-The average value of real property rented to the taxpayer is determined by multiplying gross rents payable during the period covered by this return by eight.
+Line 51 - Enter the average value of real property rented to you which you used in connection with interstate or foreign transmission services.
+In column 1, enter the average value of property physically located in New York.
+In column 2, enter the average value of all property wherever located.
+The average value of real property rented to a taxpayer is determined by multiplying gross rents payable during the period covered by this return by eight.
 Gross rents include any amount payable as rent or in lieu of rent, such as interest, insurance, taxes, repairs, etc., and amortization of leasehold improvements that revert to the lessor at the termination of the lease.
-Real property rented shall be determined to be located within New York State if it is physically situated or located in New York State.

-Line 54 - Enter the average value of tangible personal property owned within New York State and everywhere which is used in connection with interstate and/or foreign transmission services.
+Line 52 - Enter the average value of tangible personal property you owned which you used in connection with interstate or foreign transmission services.
+In column 1, enter the average value of property physically located in New York.
+In column 2. enter the average value of all property wherever located.
 Tangible personal property is corporeal personal property, such as machinery, tools, implements, goods, wares and merchandise.
 It does not include money, deposits in banks, shares of stock, bonds, notes, credits or evidences of an interest in property or debt, or intangible assets.
 Average value is the cost of tangible personal property without allowance for depreciation or amortization.
-Average value is computed quarterly, but you may use a more frequent basis such as monthly, weekly or daily.
+It is generally computed on a quarterly basis, but you may use a more frequent basis such as monthly, weekly or daily.
 The same method of valuation must be used with respect to tangible personal property within New York State and everywhere.
-Tangible personal property is determined to be within New York State if it is physically situated or located in New York State.